mkr-plse/gorace-examples/README.md

 The test table example is different and requires `cd` into `testTable` directory and running `go test -race .`

-You may investigate the `*.log` files which show the  data race in each example.
+You may investigate the `*.log` files, which show the  data race in each example.
 Each log file contains two the call stacks where the data race is found.
-There will also be parent call stack of the goroutines if present.
+There will also be parent call stack(s) of the goroutine(s) if present.
 You can open up the corresponding `.go` file to see the source code of the data race.

 As an example, `loopIndexVariableCapture.log` might look like this.